johanvanderkuijl/CakePHP-react/readme.md

 Make sure you have [Composer](http://getcomposer.org/doc/00-intro.md) installed and configured.

-1. Check out the source code.
+1. Check out this source code to cakephp-react and open a shell in the backend directory.

-2. Run `composer install` in the installation directory.
+2. Run `composer install`.

 3. Create a database with the following settings:
     ```